• Home

 First, what is a potager garden??
 It’s a fancy name for a French-style kitchen garden where you mix ornamentals in with vegetables to create a colorful and visually pretty garden space.

 My fenced-in cottage garden area is split into 2 parts, the front half is my cutting garden and the back half is my vegetable garden.
-The vegetable garden section has rows of metal raised beds where the front I use the wooden beds.
+The vegetable garden section has rows of metal raised beds whereas in the front I use wooden beds.

 When I was planning out my garden this year I knew that I wanted to create a potager-style garden to change things up.
 Normally I do add marigolds and nasturtium to the vegetable beds but wanted to incorporate more varieties of plants and flowers.